Gethe/wow-ui-source/README.markdown

   * Spells and abilities no longer have multiple ranks and now scale with character level.

-  * A first pass on new talent trees has been implemented.
+  * New talent trees have been implemented.

     * Each specialization has been reduced to a 31-point talent tree.